Kotla Baja Singh

 Kotla Bazza Singh is a village in Batala in Gurdaspur district of Punjab State, India.
 It is located 12 km from sub district headquarter, 44 km from district headquarter and 10 km from Sri Hargobindpur.

 Demography

-As of 2011, the village has a total number of 138 houses and the population of 687 of which 366 are males while 321 are females.
+As of 2011, the village has a total number of 138 houses and a population of 687 of which 366 are males while 321 are females.
 According to the report published by Census India in 2011, out of the total population of the village 269 people are from Schedule Caste.